bugaevc/asmwall/data.md

 of the three summands can be absent, it is not possible to use several summands of the same type (use several `lea` instructions in a row for that).

+This instruction is often used to perform basic arithmetics since a chain of dedicated `add` and `shl` instructions is less compact and works slower.

 ## Data Transfer and Size Conversion